-- 4 If a sessional employee is continued in employment for more than the period set out in paragraph 2 of this Appendix, such an employee shall be considered as having completed the first year of the two year probationary period and thereafter covered by the other provisions of the Agreement.
-The balance of such an employee's probationary period shall be 12 full months of continuous or non-continuous accumulated employment during the immediately following 24 calendar month period. - A person assigned to replace a full-time regular employee for up to 14 working days for unplanned absences in any month shall not have such period(s) considered as sessional employment for the purpose of the computation of the 12 months sessional employment.
+4 If a sessional employee is continued in employment for more than the period set out in paragraph 2 of this Appendix, such an employee will be thereafter covered by the other provisions of the Agreement.
+Such an employee's probationary period shall be 12 full months of continuous or non-continuous accumulated employment during the immediately following 24 calendar month period.

+- A person assigned to replace a full-time regular employee for up to 14 working days for unplanned absences in any month shall not have such period(s) considered as sessional employment for the purpose of the computation of the 12 months sessional employment.
 During such periods such a person shall be paid as if partial-load and within the range of partial-load hourly rates as set out in Article 26, Partial-Load Employees. - 6 Pursuant to 7.02 Union/College Committee (Local), if requested by the Union Local, the rationale for a sessional appointment by the College shall be subject of discussion. - Pursuant to 7.02 Union/College Committee (Local), if requested by the Union Local, the College shall explain its rationale for its application of Article 2, Staffing, or 27.05 (iii).
 In particular, it will consider any representations which the Union Local may make with respect to the assigning of work on a full-time or a sessional, partial-load or part-time basis, and with respect to the feasability of assigning work on a full-time basis rather than on a sessional, partial-load or part-time basis. - 8 Other matters concerning the use of sessional appointments may be referred to the E.E.R.C. which shall deal with these matters as priority items as set out in 9.03.